0fca/prcrec/README.md

 MacroPath is in BETA phase.
 It actually supports recording ASCII chars, it recognizes all system key like **_Alt_**, **_AltGr_**,**_Shift_** etc.

-I used Win32 API to make all the application logic and a bit of Reflection mechanism.
-The UI is built using modern WPF.
+I used Win32 API to make all the application logic and a bit of reflection mechanism.
+The UI is built using modern WPF(Modern UI).

 The app can:
 * record mouse x,y coodrinates according to foreground window,